AshwinSundar/ashwinsundar/blog/learning-hard-things.md

 Back to Legos.
 Despite their extraordinarily tight specifications, in the precisely-defined Lego universe, there is practically nothing that can't be built with Legos.
 Six 2x4 bricks fit together in [915,103,765 ways](https://web.math.ku.dk/~eilers/lego.html).
 It is unlikely any particular design decision by the designers enabled this, but it is as if they built a Turing-complete construction language.

-Similarly, good interfaces shouldn't unreasonably constrain the user for the universe that the interface designer has created.
+Similarly, good interfaces shouldn't unreasonably constrain the user, at least in the universe that the interface designer has created.

 Finally, Lego interfaces behave like a "black box".
 One can attach a Lego to any interface of an existing Lego project without concern for what color the bricks are, how many bricks are connected, or even the types of all the other bricks involved.
 The interface is all that matters.

+Again, one should not need to dive deep into API source code just to figure out how to use an exposed adapter.

 ## Testing is an n-dimensional space

 When conducting experiments in school, one learns to modify only one independent variable at a time.
 This is to make it easy to measure its singular effect on the dependent variable.
-It is possible to test more variables at once, but it is hard to visualize, more time-consuming, and more difficult to plot nicely in a school report.
+It is possible to test more variables at once.
+But it is hard to visualize, more time-consuming, and more difficult to plot nicely in a school report.

 Using an idea from statistics called [Design of Experiments](https://asq.org/quality-resources/design-of-experiments), one can change two variables at once, creating a 3-dimensional space with a 3-dimensional functions.

-What does this have to do with programming?
+What does this have to do with software testing?
 A program is effectively a transformation of inputs into outputs.
 It is easier to think about this for an individual function:

 ```
 fun (a int, b int) -> int {